FIREFOXCYBER/chat/README.md

 # chat
 Realtime chat built with Angel and Angular 2 Dart.
-Authentication is provided via Github OAuth 2.0.
+Authentication is provided via Google OAuth 2.0.

 This is a good example of:
 * WebSocket use